-[Editor's note: An earlier version of this post was published in October 2019.
-We are presenting it again with updated information for October 2020.]
+[Editor's note: An earlier version of this post was published in October 2020.
+We are presenting it again with updated information for October 2021.]

 There’s also Covid Alert NY, which shares current infection rates across the state and has a feature that will alert you if you’ve spent more than 10 minutes within six feet of someone who tests positive for Covid-19 if they also have the app, you both had Bluetooth enabled, and they allow their results to be shared.

-Connect with your neighbors and neighborhood
+Connect with your neighbors—and neighborhood

-Know what’s going on around NYC (and the world)
+Know what’s going on around NYC

 Be aware of nearby crime